Consumer Medicine Information

 Yellowing of the skin and eyes (also called jaundice)

-Breathlessness, persistent coughing, swelling in hands, feet or lower arms and legs, or palpitations
+Breathlessness, persistent coughing, swelling in hands, feet or lower arms and legs,

 Unusual bleeding or bruising